Ariane Friedrich

-Ariane Friedrich (born Tempel; 10 January 1984 in Nordhausen) is a German high jumper.
+Ariane Friedrich (née Tempel; 10 January 1984) is a German high jumper.
 She won the silver medal at the 2009 World Championships and represented Germany at the 2008 Summer Olympics and 2012 Summer Olympics.
 She is the German outdoor record holder in the event with a best of 2.06 m, although this is 1 cm less than the indoor record held by Heike Henkel.

 She became German champion in 2004, 2007, 2008, 2009 and 2010, and represents the club LG Eintracht Frankfurt.

 Controversy arose in 2012 when she named an alleged stalker on Facebook, potentially violating German privacy laws.